Chronic Hypertrophic Pylorus Gastropathy, CHPG (Narrowing of the Gastric Outlet) in cats

 -

 How can I support my veterinarian in the treatment of CHPG?
-Close cooperation with your veterinarian is important.
-Adhere to recommended diets and medication plans, and closely observe your cat’s behavior and symptoms to provide accurate information to the veterinarian.
+Close collaboration with your veterinarian is important.
+Follow recommended diets and medication schedules and closely monitor your cat’s behavior and symptoms to provide accurate information to the veterinarian.

 -